About the Terminal 1 Project

 - Natural Light.
 Abundant natural light will fill the ticketing lobby, bag claim area, security checkpoint and concourse thanks to large windows and translucent panels that let in sunlight without a harsh glare.

 - Open Spaces.
 We’ve raised the ceilings throughout the concourse and gate waiting areas and security checkpoint.
-We’ve moved walls and columns provide more open space throughout the building.
+We’ve moved walls and columns to provide more open space throughout the building.

 - Easy Navigation.
 The path from ticketing through security to the concourse has been streamlined with new elevators, escalators and a staircase.
 The security checkpoint has been relocated to one level in an expanded area that will allow for four checkpoint lanes.